bxlab/class-ibs-796-fall2013/python/stdlib-and-pip/tutorial.md

 # Standard Library

-Quoting from the [About Python](http://www.python.org/about/) page, 'Fans of Python use the phrase "batteries included" to describe the standard library, which covers everything from asynchronous processing to zip files.'
+Quoting from the [About Python](http://www.python.org/about/) page,

+> Fans of Python use the phrase "batteries included" to describe the standard library, which covers everything from asynchronous processing to zip files.

+The Python standlard library is very comprehensive, and anywhere Python is installed *should* have the entire standard library available by default.

 The documentation for the Python 2 standard library can be found [here](http://docs.python.org/2/library/).